UYC Camp Carter

 Click here for the current weather, current Doppler radar, and the 10-day local forecast for Fort Worth, TX courtesy of Weather.com.

-All of this takes place in Fort Worth , Texas , on a beautiful 300+ acre country property amid the rolling Texas hills.
-There are many large oaks and sycamore trees to provide lots of shade, which is nice to have even though we schedule most of the active outdoor activities in the morning and the indoor and water activities in the afternoon.
+All of this takes place in Fort Worth, Texas, on over 300 acres of beautiful, rolling Texas hills.
+Large oaks and sycamore trees provide lots of shade; however, don't worry about heat stroke!
+We schedule most of the active outdoor activities in the morning and the indoor and water activities in the afternoon.

 Transportation

-If you plan to fly to camp, transportation to and from DFW and Dallas Love Field will be provided free of charge.
-Please schedule your flight’s arrival between noon and 3 PM on July 6th and your departure between 11 AM and 2 PM on July 13th.
-That will allow us time to schedule our airport runs so you arrive near the beginning of check-in—which starts at 3 PM .
+If you plan to fly to camp, transportation to and from DFW Airport and Dallas Love Field will be provided free of charge.
+Please schedule your flight's arrival between noon and 3 p.m. on July 4 and your departure between 11 a.m. and 2 p.m. on July 11.
+This will allow us time to schedule our airport runs so you arrive near the beginning of check-in, which starts at 3 p.m.

-If you're traveling by private vehicle, please plan to arrive between 3 and 5 PM on July 6th and plan to depart at or shortly after 10 AM on July 13th.
-Please note that we will not be able to accept campers before 3 PM on July 6th, since we need the time on both Saturday night and Sunday to finish our staff training before campers arrive.
-We want to provide the best quality staff team to care for our campers, so please give us that time to “get up to speed” before arriving.
+If you are traveling by private vehicle, plan to arrive between 3 and 5 p.m. on July 4 and depart at or shortly after 10 a.m. on July 11.
+Please note that we will not be able to accept campers before 3 p.m. on July 4, since we need the time on both Saturday night and Sunday to finish our staff training before campers arrive.
+We want to provide the best quality staff team to care for our campers, so thank you in advance for your cooperation in this regard.

 Staff

-The YMCA staff will run the ropes course, rappelling, archery, skeet/riflery, swimming pool, horseback riding, as well as provide the meals.
-We will need counselors and assistant counselors, plus staff for all other activities, including lifeguards for the lakefront activity and nursing staff for the Health Center .
+The YMCA staff runs the ropes course, rappelling, archery, skeet/riflery, swimming pool, horseback riding, as well as provides the meals.
+We will need counselors and assistant counselors, plus staff for all other activities, including certified lifeguards for the lakefront activity and nursing staff for the Health Center.

-Precamp staff training is an important factor in making sure we serve the campers well at our United Youth Camps, so we’re asking that all staff members arrive in time for services in Fort Worth on the Sabbath of July 5th.
-The brethren have been wonderful in providing a meal for us each year, after which we’ll move into the facility and have training sessions both Saturday night and Sunday before campers arrive.
+Precamp staff training is an important factor in making sure we serve the campers effectively at our United Youth Camps, so we're asking all staff members to arrive in time for afternoon services in Fort Worth on the Sabbath of July 3.
+The brethren have been wonderful in providing a meal for us each year, after which we'll move into the facility and undergo training sessions Saturday night and Sunday before campers arrive.
+Campers arrive Sunday, July 4, and depart Sunday, July 11.

 Download Forms: